 Outdoor advertising, particularly billboard advertising is also seeing a great rise in contextual and targeted marketing.
 This serves a two-fold purpose – it makes ads more dynamic and relevant to the consumers who see it.
 Advertisers have actually turned from selling ads to selling audiences and they have been successful in their endeavors because of BLE beacon technology.

-Rotating digital OOH advertisement can be powered by beacon technology
+Rotating digital OOH advertising campaigns can be powered by beacon technology

 H&M had David Beckham appear in a Super Bowl commercial wherein viewers at home who had a Smart Samsung TV could buy products from his new clothing line.
 BLE beacons and proximity marketing can take this one step further.
-An interactive OOH advertisement powered by beacons can allow shoppers to add products that are advertised to their shopping cart with a simple tap.
+An interactive OOH beacon advertising campaign can allow shoppers to add products that are advertised to their shopping cart with a simple tap.
 This works out great if you factor in the 52% of millennials that are more likely to buy products on impulse compared to the older generations.

-Digital, interactive and out-of-the-box OOH is the future
+Digital, interactive and out-of-the-box OOH advertising is the future